bcarlton/devdataprod-015/pointscalculator.md

 Formula demo
 ========================================================
 left: 30%
-Here is the the point value for a serving of some Light Butter Popcorn from a US label.
+Here is the point value for a serving of some Light Butter Popcorn from a US label.

 ***